|

 The Best Steam Mop for the Job

 If, despite all the reasons mentioned above for not using one you still want to go ahead, you’ll want to find the one that delivers the lowest temperature AND leaves behind the least amount of water.
-Check out the Black & Decker 2 in 1 because it has adjustable steam control and doesn’t seem to get as hot as other models.
+Check out the Shark Genius steam mop because it has adjustable steam control and doesn’t seem to get as hot as other models.

 Most steam mop product descriptions don’t tell you the maximum temperature achieved but you can use the amount of time suggested for sanitizing as a gauge.
 The longer the mop needs to sit in one place in order to sanitize, the less heat it produces.